maelfabien/maelfabien.github.io/_pages/ml.md

 [Large Scale Kernel Methods](https://maelfabien.github.io/machinelearning/largescale/) : Kernel methods offer a great way to solve complex problems.
 However, it gets computationally hard to implement them at scale.
 This is being solved by Large Scale Kernel methods.

-[AutoML with h2o](https://maelfabien.github.io/machinelearning/largescale/) : The interest in AutoML is rising over time.
-AutoML algorithms are reaching really good rankings in data science competitions.
-But what is AutoML ?
-How does it work ?
-When to use it ?
-And how can you implement an AutoML pipeline in Python ?

 ## Unsupervised Learning Algorithms

 [Unsupervised Learning Cheat Sheet](https://maelfabien.github.io/machinelearning/unsupervised/) : A cheat sheet that recaps the main unsupervised learning algorithms.
 It includes an illustration, and the minimization problem for each of them.